coderGtm/yantra-app-launcher/README.md

 - Follow the coding style to keep it consistent across the project.
 - If in dilemma, don't hesitate to reach out to the community via issues, discussions, or the Discord Community!

+## Translation
+We support initiatives to translate Yantra Launcher in your native language!
+If you are interested for a long-term commitment to volunteer translations, see the [Translator's Guide](/Yantra_Launcher_Translators_Guide.pdf).

 ## FAQs
 See the [FAQs Page](/faq.md) for answers to Frequently Asked Questions!